sonatype-nexus-community/nancy/README.md

 ### Release Process

 Follow the steps below to release a new version of Nancy.
-You need to be part of the `deploy in circleci` group for this to work.
+You need to be part of the `deploy from circle ci` group for this to work.

   1. Checkout/pull the latest `master` branch, and create a new tag with the desired semantic version and a helpful note: